enmasseio/timesync/README.md

 ## Server

 `timesync` comes with a build in server to serve as a master for time synchronization.
 Clients can adjust their time to that of the server.
-The server basically just implements a POST request responding with it's current time, and serves the static files `timesync.js` and `timesync.min.js` from the `/dist` folder.
+The server basically just implements a POST request responding with its current time, and serves the static files `timesync.js` and `timesync.min.js` from the `/dist` folder.
 It's quite easy to implement this request handler yourself, as is demonstrated in the [advanced examples](/examples/advanced).

 The protocol used by the server is described in the section [Protocol](#protocol).